Climate Risk Management & FCA Compliance

 Although high quality and comparable climate-related data and consistent metrics are essential for the financial markets to price and manage climate-related risks properly, today's reality is that the data is often a metaphorical Tower of Babel both within firms and among them.

-To help combat this, in October 2021, the Climate Financial Risk Forum published the Climate Financial Risk Forum Guide 2021 – Climate Data and Metrics.
+To help combat this, the Climate Financial Risk Forum published the Climate Financial Risk Forum Guide 2023 – Climate Disclosures Dashboard.
 The report provides an overview of the state-of-play of climate risk metrics at the time, noting the recognition of data gaps in the industry.
 It also provides some suggested solutions.

 Climate risk data is a work in progress today.
 So firms need to be sure they understand the quality and use of their data at a granular level and that they are aware of any issues around the use of the data or its comparability.

-Compliance should engage with other teams across the business, including data governance, risk management, IT and investor relations, to work through climate risk data issues internally.
-Given the overall challenges highlighted in the report, they should also be alert to potential legal risks around using and publishing data.
+Compliance should collaborate with other business teams, including data governance, risk management, IT, and investor relations, to address climate risk data issues internally.
+Given the overall challenges highlighted in the report, they should also be alert to potential legal risks associated with using and publishing data.

 Greenwashing Prevention Tips